Sarbisheh County

 Sarbisheh County (شهرستان سربیشه) is in South Khorasan province, Iran.
 Its capital is the city of Sarbisheh.

 History

-After the 2011 National Census, Ghainab Rural District was created in the Central District, and Doreh Rural District was separated from it in the establishment of Doreh District, including the new Lanu Rural District.
-After the 2016 census, the village of Doreh was elevated to the status of a city.
+In 2010, Gheynab Rural District was created in the Central District, and Doreh Rural District was separated from it in the formation of Doreh District, including the new Lanu Rural District.
+The village of Doreh was converted to a city in 2017.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 37,591 in 10,119 households.
 The following census in 2011 counted 39,487 people in 11,164 households.
 The 2016 census measured the population of the county as 40,959 in 12,011 households.

 Administrative divisions

 Sarbisheh County's population history and administrative structure over three consecutive censuses are shown in the following table.